bsdalil/CyberSecurity/Linux/PDC_README.md

 ## A High Stakes Investigation

 In this activity, I played the role of a security analyst hired by Luck Duck Casino (LDC).
-The LDC suffered significant losses at their Roulette tables during the week of March 10th, these losses on occurring March 10th, 12th, and 15th.
+The LDC suffered significant losses at their Roulette tables during the week of March 10th, these losses occurring March 10th, 12th, and 15th.
 I was hired in order to investigate the over $1 million worth of losses that occurred.
 The manager believes that a dealer and a player are colluding to steal money from the casino.
 For this investigation, I was given access to a large database with data on the dealer's schedule, player analysis, and recorded wins and losses.